Talent is a Renewable Resource in Georgia

 Skilled trades take Georgians far

 In Georgia, you'll find partners who are ready and able to help you find the employees you need now and in the future.
 Companies like Augusta's Textron, the world's largest sport-vehicle manufacturer, work with their local school system and community leaders to create an innovative program that will ensure their talent pipeline is full for years to come.
 Textron's workforce development program, RPM (Reaching Potential through Manufacturing), employs at-risk high school students and trains them to do real jobs while also completing their high school curriculum.
 Leadership at Textron, the students in the program, and their families all agree that this pipeline to a brighter future is a win-win for everyone involved.
 More and more companies around the state are implementing training programs like RPM in order to create a stronger pipeline of talent and increase the quality of life in their communities.

 Georgia's Technical College system is another vital resource to our state's diverse workforce.
 Throughout the state, these facilities are training and certifying students in relevant and in-demand trade skills.
 The economic development offices at each technical college ensure their local companies have the customized training they need to keep their employees’ skills up-to-date and cutting-edge.

 Georgia Quick Start is the state’s signature, customized for companies across numerous industries.
 The oldest program of its kind in the U.S., Quick Start has updated the skillsets of more than 1 million employees.
 This internationally acclaimed workforce training program is a great asset!

 A growing pipeline of talent

 The workforce in Georgia is plentiful, fueled by in-migration and a young population.
-The state’s population grew by 110,973 between 2015 and 2016 – the seventh-largest surge in the nation, according to data collected and analyzed by the U.S. Census Bureau.
+The state’s population grew by 106,000 between 2018 and 2019 – the fifth-largest surge in the nation, according to data collected and analyzed by the U.S. Census Bureau.
 More population equals more talent, spread across a diverse set of industries and skills sets.